2013 NBA Finals: Game 7

 James scored 37 points, including five 3-pointers, and grabbed 12 rebounds to lead Miami to a 95–88 victory in Game 7.
 With the win, the Heat captured their second consecutive NBA championship.

 After a 3-point shot by Leonard, the Spurs trailed by just two with 50 seconds remaining in the game.
 They had a chance to tie the game, but Duncan, guarded by Shane Battier, missed a shot under the basket and a follow-up tip-in attempt.
 James went on to hit a 17-foot jumper that secured the victory.

 Wade scored 23 points and had 10 rebounds, and Battier scored 18 points on six 3-pointers to offset scoreless nights by Bosh and Allen.
 James tied Tommy Heinsohn's record set in 1957 for most points in an NBA Finals Game 7 win, and won his second straight NBA Finals MVP.

-This was the last game of Hall of Famer Tracy McGrady's career, as he retired after the 2012–13 season.
+The 2013 Finals ended up being the last games that future Hall of Fame swingman Tracy McGrady appeared; McGrady played a total of 14 minutes in two games (scoring zero points in either) and retired in August 2013.

 This Game 7 is the last under the 2–3–2 format before it was changed back to 2–2–1–1–1 the following year.

+This would be the last professional sports championship in the Big 4 sports leagues for the Miami metropolitan area until the Florida Panthers defeated the Edmonton Oilers 4 games to 3 in the Stanley Cup Finals in 2024.